Nura007/assignment4_algorithm/src/main/README.md

-# 🧮 Assignment 4 — Directed Graph Algorithms (Tarjan SCC, Topological Sort, DAG Shortest Path)
+#  Assignment 4 — Directed Graph Algorithms (Tarjan SCC, Topological Sort, DAG Shortest Path)

-### 📚 Course: Data Structures and Algorithms
+### Course: Data Structures and Algorithms
-### 🧑‍💻 Author: Nurtilek Koblandy
+### Author: Nurtilek Koblandy
-### 🗓️ Project: Implementation and Analysis of Graph Algorithms
+###  ️Project: Implementation and Analysis of Graph Algorithms

 ---

-## 🎯 Project Goal
+##  Project Goal

 The purpose of this assignment is to **implement and analyze three classical algorithms for directed graphs**: